ceumicrodata/onboarding/_episodes/05-BEAD.md

   -h, --help            show this help message and exit
 ```

 All the positional arguments have own subcommands with complete help.

-For example: `bead new -h`.
+$ bead new -h

 ```
 usage: bead new [-h] DIRECTORY